tmtsoftware/esw/docs/src/main/esw/eswOverview.md

 * **ESW Gateway:** This is provided to give access to all CSW and ESW services and components from future browser-based user interfaces.

-@@@ note {title="What is in ESW Phase 1 Release 1?" }

-The first development phase of ESW Phase 1 has focused on the Sequence Component, Sequencer, and Scripts.
-The goal is to get feedback to guide further development in these areas.
-Additionally, the ESW Gateway is provided for testing.
-The Gateway provides CSW services focused on the needs of user interfaces.

-Future development phases will focus on Sequence Manager, Observing Events and user interface support.

-@@@

 @@@ note
 Executive Software (ESW) is a reimplementation/refactoring of the prototype ESW code [here](https://github.com/tmtsoftware/esw-prototype) developed during the ESW design phase, with changes to make the code and public APIs